Your Complete Guide to CBD's Benefits for Anxiety

 One more note...there's an interchange between these two areas called the cingulate cortex.

-If activity is too low in this interchange, anxiety can result.
+If activity is too low or reversed in this interchange, anxiety can result.

 The hippocampus also comes into play as it's the seat of memory.